 But as AI detection tools become more widespread, so do their limitations: false positives are common, original work is flagged, and language editing or polishing can be mistaken for misconduct.
 Amid evolving AI use guidelines, authors are often left navigating uncertainty, anxiety, and inconsistent interpretations of what an AI detector score actually means.

-AI detectors were designed to address a real concern: fully AI-generated submissions with little or no human thought.
+Traditional AI detectors were designed to address a real concern: fully AI-generated submissions with little or no human thought.
 But academic writing today is rarely so clear-cut.
 Many students and researchers use AI responsibly to:

 However, AI detection tools are built to evaluate writing style and statistical patterns, not intellectual ownership.
 As a result:

-The truth is that as the world adopts technology, the line between “AI-written” and “human-written” is fast fading.
+As the world adopts technology, the line between “AI-written” and “human-written” is fast fading.
 Paperpal’s AI Detector, designed specifically for academics, reflects this reality: AI may be used to support language and structure, while the ideas and reasoning remain human-driven.

-Rather than acting as a policing mechanism, Paperpal provides a clear, contextual view of how AI may have influenced a piece of text, empowering authors to preserve their voice while using AI ethically.
+Rather than acting as a policing mechanism, Paperpal provides a contextual view of how AI may have influenced a piece of text, empowering authors to preserve their voice while using AI ethically.
 More explanatory than punitive, it takes an author-first approach instead of focusing on a score.
 Moreover, Paperpal does not claim to determine authorship, intent, effort, or integrity.
 Instead, it helps students, researchers, educators, reviewers and broader academics to understand patterns and signals within the writing itself.

 Paperpal’s AI Detector evaluates linguistic signals such as predictability and variation, then categorizes your writing using a transparent, three-band AI detection scale, categorizing your writing as:

-Rather than issuing a verdict, Paperpal’s AI Detector surfaces where these instances occurs and why.
+Rather than issuing a verdict, Paperpal’s AI Detector surfaces where these instances occur and why.
 It also retains document formatting and provides an interactive side-by-side view so authors can clearly see which passages need review.
 Paperpal then goes beyond AI detection to offer users seamless access to editing, plagiarism, and other features that allow for focused revisions all in one place.

 Built for academics, the Paperpal AI Detector is not designed to help authors “beat” AI checks or manipulate scores.
 It does not optimize text to bypass detection, make originality claims, or report to institutions.
 Most importantly, it keeps human judgment at the center.
 Paperpal provides context, patterns, and indicators, so people, not algorithms, make the final call; it trusts authors to ensure accuracy, originality, transparency, and academic integrity.